scivision/scan-wifi-python/README.md

 # mozilla-location-python
 Uses nmcli on Linux in a short, simple Mozilla Location Services with Wifi from Python.
 Goal was to be as simple as possible.
-Works with Python 2.7 and 3.
+Works with Python &ge; 3.6.

 ## Install
 ```sh